Rogue Galaxy: Localization improvements

-In April 2006, Sony Computer Entertainment confirmed the localised version for a North American market.
-Also in E3 event in May, Level-5 revealed the English language version of the game is much more than a direct translation of the original Japanese version, but also to include multiple new features.
+In the spring of 2006, Sony Computer Entertainment and Level-5 confirmed the localised version for a North American market.
+Level-5 revealed that the English language version of the game is much more than a direct translation of the original Japanese version, and also includes multiple new features.
 Primary amongst these is a new planet with its own storyline, characters and items, as well as gameplay tweaks, such as Burning Strikes no longer happening randomly.
-Over one-hundred new items and weapons were also to be added to the game, and numerous character animations are improved.
+Over one-hundred new items and weapons were also added to the game, and numerous character animations are improved.
 Initially for October 2006, the North American release date had been pushed back to January 2007 to facilitate further refinement.

-At the 2006 Tokyo Game Show, the producer of the English localization, Nao Higo, called the new version of the game the "perfect version".
+The producer of the English localization, Nao Higo, called the new version of the game the "perfect version".
 He explained the team had taken on board criticisms regarding the difficulty of the original game, which was felt to be too easy in some places and too hard in others, and had created a more balanced difficulty level.
 He also explained the new world, the water world Alistia, is optional, but fully realized, with its own map, storylines, characters, missions and items.
 Improvements were also made to the graphics of the existing planets.
 He explained the Insectron minigame includes a multiplayer mode, whereby the player's team of insectrons would generate a code, which could be given to another player.
 When the second player enters the code in "Battle mode" at the Insectron tournament, they can use their team to fight the first player's team.